Our ethos and values

 At Henley Rowing Club we pride ourselves on the friendly and welcoming atmosphere that our members create.
 We believe that to achieve this the club must work together, be respectful of each individual regardless of age, culture, disability, gender, language, racial origin, religious belief and/or sexual identity.
 The Club will therefore expect its members, coaches, associated individuals, and athletes to behave in a way that portrays the ethos and values of Henley Rowing Club, as well as the positive attributes of British Rowing.
 Failure to do so will result in the implementation of the disciplinary procedure and persistent deviation will result in dismissal from the club (see complaints and disciplines policy and procedure).

+The club has prepared policies and guidance documents help us follow the highest standards of best practice.
+This includes a Code of Conduct based on the British Rowing model, which is applicable for all members, parents and coaches.
+See HRC Codes of Conduct.
 Please note, whilst the examples given in this document are extensive they are by no means exhaustive, persons must use their own judgement in whether unspecified actions are in keeping with the spirit of the sport, the Henley Rowing Club ethos and with the expectations set out by British Rowing.

-The following documents still apply and will be reviewed and updated in due course:
+To be updated in due course: